surfman100/coding-documentation/AzureFunctions.md

 # Azure Functions
 Need to understand the nuances and differences compared to a simple C# Class Library

+## Failed startup
+Its critical that you don't forget App Settings for a successful start up of the Function App.
+Typicaly ones include
+- AppConfig: for AppConfiguration and KeyVault
+- TenantID, ClientID, Secret for correct credentails

 ## Deployment issues
 Sometimes if you can't see the list of function methods when you deploy via git actions.